eric-himburg/plotly/README.md

 # Plotly - Belly Button Biodiversity
 ## Overview of the Project
-An interactive website was created using a combination of html, javascript, and bootstrap css stylizing.
+An interactive website was created using a combination of html, JavaScript, and Bootstrap CSS stylizing.
 Additionally, the Plotly library was accessed through a CDN and used to generate three different graphic visuals on the site: a bar chart, a gauge, and a bubble chart.
 The point of the web site is to analyze the types of bacteria growing in different anonymous test subjects belly buttons.
 The completed web site can be viewed at the link below.

 [Belly Button Biodiversity Dashboard](https://eric-himburg.github.io/plotly/)

 ## Coding Examples
 Within the HTML code for the web site, Bootstrap CSS was used to frame the page and organize the content.
 A picture of the HTML code below shows the divisions grid system used.
-Additionally within this code can be seen the Javascript used to make the page dynamic.
+Additionally, within this code can be found a portion of the JavaScript used to make the page dynamic.
 ![A portion of the HTML code used to create the web site](screenshots/html.png)

 Data from a JSON array is imported with the user selecting which individual's information would be displayed.
 A sample of the imported data shown below.